-You may receive ice to apply to your hip to decrease pain and swelling.
+You will have an ice wrap applied to your knee to decrease pain and swelling.

 Care of your incision

 Your incision will be covered with a bandage (dressing) for the first few days after surgery.
 Your doctor, physician assistant, or nurse practitioner will remove the drain tube (if you have one) from your incision and may change the bandage.
 Before you leave the hospital, we will give you instruction for wound care at home.